-Process and thread abstractions are used to control program executions in Phoenix-RTOS.
+Process and thread abstractions are used to control the program execution in Phoenix-RTOS.

-Thread represents the program instruction stream and it is executed by processor concurrently with other threads.
-It means that execution of each thread is interrupted (periodically by system timer or aperiodically by external interrupts), the processor state resulting from the thread execution is preserved and other thread is selected for the execution.
-If a computer system is equipped with many processor cores many threads are in the fact executed concurrently.
+Thread represents the program instruction stream, and it is executed by processor concurrently with other threads.
+It means that execution of each thread is interrupted (periodically by system timer or periodically by external hardware interrupts), the processor state resulting from the thread execution is preserved, and other thread is selected for the execution.
+If a computer system is equipped with many processor cores many threads are in fact executed concurrently.
 If only single processor core is available only one thread is executed in the particular time slot.
-The execution of threads is controller by operating system scheduler, a special subprogram invoked after each thread interruption deciding what thread requiring processor should be executed on current processor in the following time slot.
+The execution of threads is controller by operating system scheduler, a special subprogram invoked after each thread interruption deciding what thread from the ready thread pool should be executed on current processor in the following time slot.
 Generally speaking thread represents the instruction stream executed concurrently with other streams within a program.

 Operating system resources

 During execution, thread can use operating system resources provided in the kernel or process context.
 The typical resources assigned to process are mutexes, conditional variables, files, network sockets, ports etc. These resources (kernel objects) are shared among executed processes and can be accessed by the particular process after opening.
 Operating system resources are accessible in the process context via handles.
 The simplest example of process resource is a file.
 After successful file opening the file handle is created (file descriptor in UN*X terminology).
 Handle can be used to perform input and output operations on the opened file and can be inherited by child processes created by the process.
 The handle inheritance is widely used in current applications because it is promoted by POSIX standard and popular UN*X operating systems.